microsoft/msquic/docs/Diagnostics.md

 5. Load the key log into Wireshark and start capturing to decrypt the packets.
 To learn how to load such file inside Wireshark refer to this documentation: [Using the (Pre)-Master-Secret](https://wiki.wireshark.org/TLS#using-the-pre-master-secret).

-Using a Wireshark that supports QUIC is not mandatory but could help when troubleshooting.
+Using a Wireshark version that supports QUIC is not mandatory but could help when troubleshooting.
 To know which version supports QUIC refer to https://github.com/quicwg/base-drafts/wiki/Tools#wireshark.

 If you need a working example on how to generate the key log file please refer to the Sample at src/tools/sample/sample.c.